 Step 4: Do something easy in the gym for 20 minutes.

 This doesn’t even necessarily have to be associated with your goal.
 Pick something that will be the most comfortable to you.
 It may be cardio, it may be free weights, it may be yoga.
-Regardless of what it is, you are just getting used to exerting some energy at this point (NOT wearing yourself out).
+Regardless of what you do the first time, you are just getting used to exerting some energy in the gym at this point (NOT wearing yourself out).
 This step might take longer than the others.
 It is important you don’t burn yourself out when you take this step by taking on more than you were ready for.
 It would not be unreasonable for this step to take you a couple weeks or even a couple months depending on what your commitment level is that you considered at the top of the article.
 However, when you are ready to take the final step towards your goal, move on to step five.

 Step 5: Start the training program that will get you the results you want.

-Once you start going to the gym, you can decide what program to follow to get the results you want.
+You’re off to a great start!
+You took one of your short-term goals and broke it down into small levels you could achieve.
+Now that you are going to the gym, you can decide what program to follow to get the results you want.
 Not sure what program you need to get the results you want?
 Remember: weight loss comes from a caloric deficit, so if you are trying to lose weight, here is a place to start.
 The training program will burn calories, but it is primarily to achieve health and body goals not weight goals.
-Here are some options for you starting with the free-est ones first:
+Here are some regular workout program options for you starting with the free-est ones first:

 - Browse the internet for other programs